morriswchris/resume/resume.md

 The role of Engineer, Partner On-boarding and Growth at FinanceIt required extensive knowledge of the full application stack, while having the ability to explain technical solutions to other departments.
 Being the main engineer for partner growth meant having the ability to understand growth tactics, as well as bottle necks for allowing the smoothest on-boarding process without sacrificing fraud security.

-**Technologies and Tools:** Rudy on Rails, CoffeeScript, Cucumber, Rspec, BackBone, underscore, jQuery, bootstrap, font-awesome, Sass.
+**Technologies and Tools:** Ruby on Rails, CoffeeScript, Cucumber, Rspec, BackBone, underscore, jQuery, bootstrap, font-awesome, Sass.

 ### Key Responsibilities
 * Lead technological initiative for developing sound growth tactics to get Partners approved and integrated into the system with ease.